wp-plugins/oik-nivo-slider/readme.txt

 == Upgrade Notice ==
 = 1.2 =
-* Please upgrade oik to version 1.2 before installing oik-nivo-slider v1.2
+* Please upgrade oik to at least version 1.12 before installing oik-nivo-slider v1.2
+* The minimum requirement for a WordPress Multisite solution is oik version 1.12.1

 * In order to allow you to change the default slideshow behaviour I needed to add some new functions to oik
 * Rather than make the functions pluggable I decided it was better to improve the plugin dependency logic
 * So version 1.2 is now dependent upon oik version 1.12
 * If you have oik version 1.11 or earlier then the plugin will activate and issue warning messages
 * BUT it will not work!
+* If you are installing into a WordPress MultiSite environment oik version 1.2.1 is needed

 = 1.0 =
 * first version works with oik version 1.11